Robert-van-Engelen/Forth850/README.md

 ### TMP
 _-- c-addr_
-leave address of the next temp string buffer switches between two string buffers used by S" to store a string when interpreting
+leave address of the next temp string buffer;
+switches between two string buffers;
+used by S" to store a string when interpreting

 ### DROP